erocks26/erocks26/README.md

-Hi I'm Ethan I'm an amature programmer who writes dumb stuff in rust.
+Hi I'm Ethan I'm an amature programmer currently learning rust.
+The only good project I've ever put on here is eutils, an implementation of the GNU Coreutils.
+I hope reading my code doesn't bring you too much pain. godspeed.

 <!---
 NintendEthan/NintendEthan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.